chaoss/augur/SECURITY.md

 ## Reporting a Vulnerability

-Please report vulnerabilities using GitHub Issues
+Please report any issue or vulnerabilities using GitHub Issues.